-an individual "development," as well as multiple or collectively result in [500 square feet / 1,000 square urbance but do not meet the definition for "Major eshold of "Minor development" can assist ormwater management of smaller projects, which can contribution, particularly in dense areas. elopment" the threshold options above are suggestions only.
+an individual "development," as well as multiple or collectively result in [500 square feet / 1,000 square pervious surface but do not meet the definition for eshold of "Minor development" can assist rmwater management of smaller projects, which can contribution, particularly in dense areas.

-inclusion of the definition and an appropriate threshold level goals for the municipality. te municipal resources available that may be affected by this erminicipal resources available that may be affected by this ermit, and enforcement).
+elopment" the threshold options above are suggestions only. inclusion of the definition and an appropriate threshold level goals for the municipality.

+te municipal resources available that may be affected by this ermit, and enforcement).